 Issues, ideas and suggestions are collected year-round through several different methods.
 There are no limits to the number of issues one person can submit, however, each issue should be submitted on a new form.

 - In-Person: Drop off issue submissions at one of the JBSA Military & Family Readiness Centers.

 - Focus Groups: Units and other JBSA community organizations can also request a private AFAP focus group.
 Our trained facilitators can help lead a discussion to capture quality of life concerns and funnel them through the AFAP process.

-Service Members of any branch (Army, Navy, Air Force, Marine, and Coast Guard) no matter their status, military spouses, teens, retirees, survivors, DoD civilians, and family members.
+Service Members of any branch (Army, Marine, Navy, Air Force, Space Force, and Coast Guard) no matter their status, military spouses, teens, retirees, survivors, DoD civilians, and family members.

 History of AFAP

 Each change originated as an idea that someone decided to pursue.
 AFAP is a grass roots program that started in 1983 as the brainchild of Army spouses.
 AFAP creates an information loop between the global Armed Forces Family and senior leadership.
 It provides the community a "voice" in shaping the standards of living and identifying issues related to the current environment

 • Leaders trust and support AFAP; real-time information enables commanders to respond more rapidly to resolve problems, implement good ideas

 • Senior leader authority and involvement; tasks staff to address issues, monitor their resolution, and publicize to community